IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 ## Ordering certificates
 {: #ordering-certificate}

-To order a certificate, use the {{site.data.keyword.cloudcerts_short}} dashboard.
+To order a certificate, complete the following steps:

 1. Navigate to the Manage tab of the {{site.data.keyword.cloudcerts_short}}.
 2. Click **Order Certificate**
 3. Select your DNS provider - either {{site.data.keyword.cis_full_notm}}, or another DNS Provider.
 4. If you've selected **{{site.data.keyword.cis_full_notm}}**, provide the following details:
-   1. Complete the required setup instructions.
+   1. Complete the required setup instructions
-   2. Provide a certificate name and optionally a description.
+   2. Provide a certificate name and optionally a description
-   3. Select a Certificate Authority.
+   3. Select a Certificate Authority
-   4. Select the {{site.data.keyword.cis_full_notm}} instance for which you assigned a service access role.
+   4. Select the {{site.data.keyword.cis_full_notm}} instance you've assigned a service access role for
-   5. Select the certificate type that you need.
+   5. Select the certificate type that you need
-   6. Select the domain.
+   6. Select the domain
-   7. Select the appropriate algorithm and key algorithm.
+   7. Select the appropriate algorithm and key algorithm
-   8. Click **Order**.
+   8. Click **Order**
 5. If you've selected **Another DNS Provider**, provide the following details:
-   1. Complete the required setup instructions.
+   1. Complete the required setup instructions
-   2. Provide a certificate name and optionally a description.
+   2. Provide a certificate name and optionally a description
    3. Select a Certificate Authority.
-   4. Enter the primary domain and any alternative domains.
+   4. Enter the primary domain and any alternative domains
-   5. Select the appropriate algorithm and key algorithm.
+   5. Select the appropriate algorithm and key algorithm
-   6. Click **Order**.
+   6. Click **Order**

 Your order is placed in a **Pending** state.
-After you answer the domain validation challenge and {{site.data.keyword.cloudcerts_short}} verifies you own the requested domain, you are issued the certificate and its state will change to **Valid**.
+After you answer the domain validation challenge and {{site.data.keyword.cloudcerts_short}} verifies that you own the requested domain, you are issued the certificate and its state will change to **Valid**.
 You're notified when your certificate is ready or if there was a problem, in your Slack and/or Callback URL notifications channel.

 ## Renewing certificates
 {: #renew-certificate}

+If your certificate is about to expire, you can request to renew your certificate through {{site.data.keyword.cloudcerts_short}}.
+When your certificate is renewed, the previous version of your certificate is retained in case you need it.

-When you order certificates from {{site.data.keyword.cloudcerts_short}}, you can choose to enable renewal.
-Renewels work similar to certificate ordering.
-When you request that your certificate is reviewed, {{site.data.keyword.cloudcerts_short}} sends a DNS txt challenge to your callback URL, so that you can prove that you still own the domains for which you are attempting to renew certificates.
+Renewals work similar to certificate ordering.
+When you request to renew a certificate, {{site.data.keyword.cloudcerts_short}} sends DNS txt challenges to your callback URL, so you can again prove that you own the domains for which you are renewing the certificate.

-There are a few things to keep in mind:

-  * When your certificate is renewed, the previous version of your certificate is retained in case you need it.
-  * By default, {{site.data.keyword.cloudcerts_short}} does not automatically renew ordered certificates.
-  * You can only renew certificates that you ordered through {{site.data.keyword.cloudcerts_short}}.

-When you start the renewal process, your renewal is placed in a **Renew pending** state.
-When the domain validation challenge completes and {{site.data.keyword.cloudcerts_short}} verifies that you own the requested domain, you get a renewed certificate and its state changes to **Valid**.
-You are notified when your autorenewed certificate is ready or if there was a problem, in your notification channels.

-After renewing a certificate either manually or automatically you must deploy it.
-[Learn how to automate deployments](/docs/services/certificate-manager?topic=certificate-manager-automating-deployments).
-{: important}

-### Enabling automatic renewal of certificates
-{: #enable-autorenew}
-To select a certificate to automatically renew:
+To renew a certificate, complete the following steps:

-1. While ordering the certificate, set the auto-renewal toggle to **On**.
+  1. Click the menu in the row of the certificate you want to renew.
-2. After ordering a certificate, select **Enable Auto-renewal** from a certificate's side menu.

-Auto-renewed certificate will be renewed 30 days before they expire.
-{: tip}

-### Disabling automatic renewal of certificates
-{: #disable-autorenew}

-To disable a certificate from automatically renewing:

-1. Select **Disable Auto-renewal** from a certificate's side menu.

-### Manually renewing certificates
-{: #manual-renew}

-You can also request to renew your certificate through {{site.data.keyword.cloudcerts_short}} manually.

-1. Select **Renew Certificate** from a certificate's side menu.
+  2. Click **Renew Certificate**.
-2. Optional: You can choose to rekey your certificate by checking the **Rekey certificate** check box.
+  3. Optional: You can choose to rekey your certificate by checking the **Rekey certificate** check box.
 This renews your certificate with a new key pair.
 When you rekey a certificate, make sure to deploy the new certificates and keys everywhere they are in use.
-3. Click **Renew**.
+  4. Click **Renew**.

+You can only renew certificates that you ordered through {{site.data.keyword.cloudcerts_short}}.
+{: note}

+Your renewal is placed in a **Renew pending** state.
+Once the domain validation challenge completes  and {{site.data.keyword.cloudcerts_short}} verifies that you own the requested domain, you get a renewed certificate and its state changes to **Valid**.
+You are notified when your renewed certificate is ready or if there was a problem, in your Slack and/or Callback URL notifications channels.